maxafinder/ImageToText/README.md

 # ImageToText
-Extracts the text from an image
+Extracts the text from an image.

+Dependencies: opencv4